AdaCore/learn/courses/advanced-spark/chapters/object_oriented_programming.rst

     -- inherited function “+”

 This code is not correct.

-type must be declared abstract or :ada:`"+"` overridden
+A type must be declared abstract or :ada:`"+"` overridden.

 Example #5